project-oak/oak/README.md

 Each Oak Module must expose the following **exported function** as a [WebAssembly export](https://webassembly.github.io/spec/core/syntax/modules.html#exports):

--   `oak_main: () -> nil`: Invoked when the Oak Manager executes the Oak Node.
+-   `oak_main: () -> i32`: Invoked when the Oak Manager executes the Oak Node.
     This function should perform its own event loop, reading incoming messages that arrive on the read halves of its channels, sending outgoing messages over the write halves of channels.
+This function is generally expected to run forever, but may return a status if the Node choses to terminate (whether expectedly or unexpectedly).

 Communication from the Oak Module to the Oak VM and to other modules is implemented via **channels**.
 A channel represents a uni-directional stream of